 Tip 5: Maintain a Safe Speed

 Full-speed boating presents problems, regardless of the weather conditions.
+Know the speed limits on the Florida waterways.
 The faster you’re moving, the less time that you have to react to obstacles.
 Bad weather and low-light conditions compound this problem.
 Don’t go faster than necessary when you’re on the water.

 Contact Fetterman & Associates If You’re Involved in a Boating Accident